reraru505/parser/README.md

 # parser
 Abusing the rust programming language to create a parser
-# Currently The Parser is just a glorified Binary Expression Breaking System
+# Now The Parser is not just a glorified Binary Expression Breaking System

 ## Things it currently does
 - [x] Breals the binary expression into a expression tree